-It is my hope that the ESIA Guidelines for the mining sector will contribute to good governance through meaningful stakeholders' consultations, community empowerment, gender and human rights considerations and adoption of best practices in the sector.
+It is my hope that the Guideline will enhance environmental governance through meaningful stakeholder engagements, community empowerment, gender and human rights considerations and adoption of best practices in the sector.

-I urge the policy makers, Ministries, Departments, Counties and Agencies (MDCA), environmental experts, private sector, Artisanal and Small-Scale Miners, academia, Civil Society Organizations (CSOs), communities, and mass media to make good use of these Guidelines in ensuring sustainable operations in the mining sector.
+I urge the policy makers, Ministries, Departments, Counties and Agencies (MDCAs), environmental experts, private sector, Artisanal and Small-Scale Miners (ASMs), academia, Civil Society Organizations (CSOs), communities, and mass media to make good use of this Guideline in ensuring sustainable operations in the mining sector.